https://xkcd.com/1312/

 At some point, I discovered Doom Emacs, which packed a lot of functionality that interested me compared to other Emacs distributions.

 Let's explore how extension methods in C# can solve the expression problem.
-For an introduction to the expression problem, take a look at my first post in this series.
-Extension methods are essentially used to define operations over a given type without modifying the original definition of the type.
+For an introduction to the expression problem, refer to my first post in this series.
+Extension methods allow operations to be defined over a type without modifying the type's original definition.

 public interface IExpr { }